abdulsamad110/flutter_3d_objects/README.md

 **[Flutter 3D Objects]**

-**Purpose:** A component for the selection of languages.
-This widget is designed to display a selectable language option with an image and title.
-It visually indicates whether the option is selected or not.

 **Features:**
 - Displays a 3D model of a pallet with cartons.
 - Allows rotating the model left or right.